prrvchr/gDriveOOo/README.md

     - `dpkg -s python3-cffi-backend` (to know if the python3-cffi-backend package is installed)
     - `sudo apt install python3-cffi` (to install the python3-cffi package if needed)

-OpenOffice and LibreOffice on Windows are not subject to this malfunction.
+OpenOffice whatever the platform and LibreOffice under Windows are not subject to these malfunctions.

 ## Installation: